mhalk/aomp/bin/README.md

 export AOMP=/opt/rocm/lib/llvm
 ```

-Many tests must determine the type of GPU available with the mygpu script.
-The location of mygpu is expected in $AOMP/bin/mygpu.
+Many tests must determine the type of GPU available with offload-arch.
+The location of offload-arch is expected in $AOMP/llvm/bin/offload-arch.
 ROCm puts this utility in a different location.
 But this script is only used if the environment variable AOMP_GPU is not set which is the default.
 So, to use AOMP tests with the ROCM compiler set the value of AOMP_GPU as follows:

 ```
-export AOMP_GPU=`/opt/rocm/bin/mygpu`
+export AOMP_GPU=`/opt/rocm/lib/llvm/bin/offload-arch`
 ```

 ## The AOMP developer patch subsystem